aiamlucas/c-the-universe-and-everything/c/libft/libft-exploration.md

 ```"space is the place"```

-We can visualize it like a row of boxes — each one holds a character:
+We can visualize it like a row of boxes, each one holds a character:

 Text:   [s] [p] [a] [c] [e] [ ] [i] [s] [ ] [t] [h] [e] [ ] [p] [l] [a] [c] [e]
 Index:   0   1   2   3   4   5   6   7   8   9  10  11  12  13  14  15  16  17